jankotek/mapdb-site/src/site/markdown/benchmarks.md

 There is no trick here.
 MapDB is greatly optimized.
 With large keys/vals the deserialization overhead would increase and MapDB would become slower compared to heap collections (we are working on partial deserialization to fix it).

-On other side large data sets increase garbage collection overhead and slow-down on-heap Java collections.
+On other side larger data set would increase GV overhead and make on-heap Java collections slower.
-In this case JVM had enough memory and GC was bellow 1%.
+In this test JVM had enough memory and GC was bellow 1%.

 In general MapDB is about 30% compared to on-heap.
 But it fits more data per GB and does not degrade its performance over large data sets.